Delfim Teixeira: Club career

-Delfim was born in Amarante.
-After emerging he was 20 years old in the Primeira Liga with Boavista F.C. he signed with Sporting CP, being an essential midfield element alongside Aldo Duscher in the latter club's 1999–2000 league conquest, after an 18-year drought.
+Delfim was born in Amarante, Porto District.
+After making his Primeira Liga debut aged 19 with Boavista F.C. he signed for Sporting CP, being an essential midfield player alongside Aldo Duscher in the latter club's 1999–2000 league conquest, after an 18-year drought.

-In 2001, Delfim moved to Olympique de Marseille in France, but also began an excruciating battle with injuries, appearing very rarely with the Ligue 1 side and almost retiring from football.
+In 2001, Delfim moved to Olympique de Marseille in France, but also began an excruciating battle with injuries, appearing very rarely for the Ligue 1 side and almost retiring from football.
 In January 2002 he was reunited with former Sporting teammate Dimas and, after an unassuming stint with BSC Young Boys, eventually returned to Portugal.

-Delfim was able to revive his career in the 2007–08 season, being very important as Associação Naval 1º de Maio retained its top-division status.
-For the following campaign he joined top level newcomer C.D.
+Delfim was able to revive his career in the 2007–08 season, being very important as Associação Naval 1º de Maio retained their status in the main division; on 27 April 2008, his long-distance shot was the only goal of the home fixture against his former employers Boavista.
+For the following campaign he joined top-tier newcomers C.D.
 Trofense, retiring at the age of 32 after his team suffered relegation.